Statistical Literacy Papers

 01 Reality Checks for a Distributional Assumption: The Case of “Benford’s Law” by William Goodman ASA 2013.

-New Papers Listed in 2013 (By month added)
+New Papers Listed in 2013 (By month added.
+Year is when paper was published)

 09 Responsible Statistics: Using Statistics to Shape Public Opinion (6up slides) by Andrew Nelson 12/2011.
 6up